Limehouse station

 Limehouse is a National Rail and connected Docklands Light Railway (DLR) station in Limehouse, London, England.
-It is served by regional services operated by c2c to and from Fenchurch Street, and by light metro services provided by the DLR to and from Tower Gateway or Bank.
-On the main line, Limehouse is located 1 mi 58 chain from Fenchurch Street and the following station is West Ham; on the DLR it is between Shadwell and Westferry in Travelcard Zone 2.
+It is served by regional services operated by c2c to and from Fenchurch Street and by light metro services provided by the DLR to and from Tower Gateway or Bank.
+On the main line, Limehouse is located 1 mi 58 chain from Fenchurch Street and the following station is West Ham; on the DLR it is between Shadwell and Westferry in London fare zone 2.

 The station was opened by the Commercial Railway (later the London and Blackwall Railway) in 1840 with the name Stepney.
 At that time, the Commercial Railway had a separate station named Limehouse one stop to the east.
 Stepney was renamed Stepney East in 1923, and in 1926 the other Limehouse station was closed.
 Stepney East adopted the current Limehouse name in 1987, just before the DLR opened.

 History

 Early history (1840–1866)

 The station was opened on 6 July 1840 by the Commercial Railway, located in the parish of Stepney within the hamlet of Ratcliff.
 It was named Stepney, lying between Shadwell and a separate station called Limehouse, located within the Limehouse parish.
 The initial train service operated between a temporary terminus at Minories and Blackwall until 2 August 1841 when Fenchurch Street opened; the Commercial Railway was then renamed the London and Blackwall Railway (LBR).
 The service was a rope-powered operation and it was not until 15 February 1849 that steam operation commenced.

 On 28 September 1850 an extension was opened from Stepney to Bow, to join the LBR with the Eastern Counties Railway (ECR).
 Increasing congestion on the approaches to Fenchurch Street saw a third line proposed between Fenchurch Street and a junction at George Street (now called Boulcott Street).
 Discussions about a replacement started in 1853 but it was not until 1 April 1856 that plans were agreed by the LBR board.

 In the meantime the London, Tilbury and Southend Railway (LTSR) was opened in 1854 operating trains via Stratford railway station to Fenchurch Street.

 The replacement (existing) station was constructed with a set of platforms (the present-day platforms 1 and 2) to serve the Bow route (as it was then) whilst two further platforms were constructed for the Blackwall line (the Docklands Light Railway platforms occupy this site).
 It opened on 30 March 1856.

 In 1858 LTSR trains started operating on the direct route from Barking rather than via the congested Stratford route.
 Twenty people were injured in a minor collision at the station on 22 November 1861.
 A Board of Trade report found a signaller's error the primary cause of the incident.